Keeping Squirrels Out of the Garden

 - Squirrel Repellents: Use squirrel repellent around your property.
 This will ensure that squirrels do not accidentally fall in your chimney or burrow into foundation flaws in your home.
 This will prevent damage to your home and the hassle of getting the little creature out of your house.

-- Physical Barriers: If you are just beginning to cultivate your garden, consider placing electronic repellents or a physical barrier around your garden to ensure that your hard work is not in vein and you are the only one enjoying the fruits of your labor.
+- Physical Barriers: If you are just beginning to cultivate your garden, consider placing electronic repellents or a physical barrier around your garden to ensure that your hard work is not in vain and you are the only one enjoying the fruits of your labor.

 - Trapping and Removal: While this could become a little more time consuming depending on how much research you do, and your state’s requirements, it may result in the most permanent solution to your squirrel problem, should you ever get one, or should your squirrels return.